-In digital communications, a workflow is an automated series of emails and / or SMSs sent to subscribers based on their subscription, specific dates, or conditions (criteria that need to be met before the subscriber can move to the next step).
-This allows you to create individualised journeys for customers based on the information you have about them in your database, like their preferences and demographics.
+In digital communications, a workflow is an automated series of messages (typically using email and/or SMS, but it can include other channels too) sent to subscribers based on their subscription, specific dates, or conditions.
+This kind of marketing automation allows you to create individualised journeys for customers based on the information you have about them in your database, like their preferences and demographics.

 But where do you start if you’ve never used marketing automation before?
 Here are some examples.